shahvaiz/biotech/README.md

 [ [peptide1, length, weight, missed cleavages], [peptide2, length, weight, missed cleavages ], … ]
 ```
 - The array is displayed in a dynamic HTML table, which creates a row for each list in the peptide table.
-- The application's accuracy has been validated by comparing the results to expasy.org's Peptide Cutter webpage (http://expasy.org/tools/peptidecutter/).
+- The accuracy of this program has been validated by comparing the results to expasy.org's Peptide Cutter webpage (http://expasy.org/tools/peptidecutter/).
 The results are identical.